RodEfraim/Snake/README.md

 ## Running the tests

-Compile the java program
+Compile the java program using the follwing command:

 ```
 javac -cp ./Acme.jar:./objectdraw.jar:. *.java
 ```

-Run java program.
-Pass in 3 integer parameters; length, width and speed.
+Pass in 3 integer parameters; width, length and delay.
 Length and width is for the dimensions of the game field.
 Speed parameter is for the speed of the Snake object.
 Suggested parameters: 500, 500, 100.

+Run the java program using the following command:

 ```
 java -cp ./Acme.jar:./objectdraw.jar:.
 SnakeController [LENGTH] [WIDTH] [SPEED]